 We can all thank Twitter for the creation of hashtags.

-Schools can add hashtags to their tweets to join a conversation about a hot topic or to broaden a tweet's visibility.
-For example, if you're running a cleanup event for World Environment Day -be sure to include #WorldEnvironmentDay to the end of your Tweet.
-Also, keep an eye out for trending hashtags to give you ideas.
+Schools can add hashtags to their tweets as a way to join a conversation about a hot topic or to broaden the visibility of their tweets.
+For example, if you're running a cleanup event for World Environment Day -be sure to include #WorldEnvironmentDay at the end of your Tweet.
+Keep an eye out for trending hashtags to give you ideas.